 How do you like your vegetables?
 If you are among one of the many households in the United States who preserve their own food as a way to cut food costs and eat healthfully, then you may enjoy homegrown vegetables fresh from your own canning jar.
 You may be part of a growing segment of Americans who are returning to the "farm your own food" way of life to cut food costs and eat healthfully.

 Part of the "farm your own food" philosophy is preserving what you grow.
 Food that is properly canned and kept in a cool, dry environment will last for at least one year.
 Home canning is affordable and trendy, but can be deadly if proper safety precautions are not taken during the canning process.

 From 1996 to 2014, 30 percent of foodborne botulism outbreaks reported to the Centers for Disease Control and Prevention were from home-canned vegetables.
 Botulism is a rare but serious illness caused by a germ called Clostridium botulinum, found in soil.
 The germ can multiply and produce toxins in improperly canned food.
-Heed the following advice to safely can your low-acid vegetables (like green beans and corn) or meat, fish and poultry, which are prone to this devastating germ.
+Here are some helpful guidelines to help prevent this devastating germ from ruining your food.

 Home Canning the Safe Way